×

 A stunning alpine hike that climbs through the ‘Dancer’ avalanche path to connect with the Summer Road.
 This unique ecosystem provides a nutrient-rich habitat for wildflowers, moose, and bears.
 Please stay on the trail to protect glacier lilies, blue clematis, and western anemone wildflowers.

-Approximately: 3 Hours
+Approximately 3 Hours Round Trip

 RCR is inclusive.
 Harassment and discrimination of any kind will not be tolerated.